br0ast/simulationontology/development/2/informal CQ.md

 ### General Question

-Retrieve all the simulations that have a certain simulacrum along with the simulations of the variants of the simulacrum.
+What are the reality counterparts of the simulations with a specific simulacrum or its variants?

 ### Example Applied Question

-Retrieve all the simulations that have `rose` as a simulacrum along with the simulations of the variants of `rose`.
+What are the reality counterparts of the simulations with `rose` as a simulacrum or its variants?

 #### Expected Outcome